-MA265 FINITE MATHEMATICS
+MA265 FINITE MATH

 This course serves as a broad overview of topics in finite math and a brief introduction to topics in statistics.
-Topics covered include linear equations and graphs, functions, mathematics of finance, linear systems, matrix math, logic, sets, counting, and probability.
-Prerequisite: MA 106 (Offered in the fall)
+Topics covered include linear equations, linear systems, linear programming, mathematics of finance, matrix math, probability, and an introduction to statistics.
+(Offered in the spring and summer)

-STATISTICS MA270
+MA270 STATISTICS